iyear/tdl-extension-template/README.md

 This template provides instructions on how to use the tdl extension template.
 The template helps you create, build, and publish extensions for the tdl.

+> [!WARNING]
+> tdl Extensions are in the beta stage.
+The API may change in the future.

 ## Prerequisites

 - `Go` programming language installed (version 1.21 or higher)